Follow us on Social Media:

 How was handing the unrepentant man in Corinth over to satan synonymous with a DIT?
 Simple, a dis-fellowshipped believer is removed from the protective covering of the church assembly and placed outside where the “god of this world” is at liberty to have his way with him/her, so to speak (2 Corinthians 4:4).
 The enemy will thus assault the individual with one or more of the curses of the Law because this is how satan & evil spirits attack people.
 They don’t manifest as spooky boogeymen with cloven hooves and pitchforks, they’re invisible spiritual beings who attack through one or more of the curses of the Law.

 Any curse of the Law falls into one of five categories: physical ailments, mental illness, human attack/defeat, the threat of premature death and financial attack (again, see Deuteronomy 28).
-For a biblical example of this read Job 1-3 wherein the devil struck righteous Job with these five curses after the Sovereign LORD gave permission to attack him.
+For a biblical example of this, read Job 1-3 wherein the devil struck righteous Job with these five curses after the Sovereign LORD gave permission to attack him.

 Let me emphasize: The ultimate purpose for “handing a person over to satan” is to win him/her back.
 Paul’s goal was in line with God’s love, in this case tough love.
-The hope was that banishment from the church community and suffering one or more of the curses of the Law would humble the man, provoke desperation, and ultimately shock him back to his spiritual senses, at which point he would be warmly welcomed back into the fellowship just like the prodigal son humbly returned to his father and was received with open arms (Luke 15:11-32).
+The hope was that banishment from the community of believers and suffering one or more of the curses of the Law would humble the man, provoke desperation, and ultimately shock him back to his spiritual senses, at which point he would be warmly welcomed back into the fellowship, just like the prodigal son humbly returned to his father and was received with open arms (Luke 15:11-32).

 So handing a person over to satan is one-and-the-same as handing him/her over to a Discipline-Intended Trial (DIT).
 These kinds of trials may be challenging, but they’re good in that they provoke a person to positive change.